igelspace/Powershell-Admin-Tools/readme.md

 - Old backup cleanup
 - Works with Task Scheduler

+---

 ### Delete-Certificate.ps1
-Provides capabilities for completely deleting certificates (including private keys which remain when just deleting the certificate in certlm.msc and certmgr.msc)
+Provides capabilities for completely deleting certificates (including private keys, which remain stored on the computer when just deleting the certificate in certlm.msc or certmgr.msc).
 #### Features:
 - Certificate deletion
 - WhatIf for showing paths to certificates and keyfiles